rh-cssre/glitchtip-backend/CONTRIBUTING.md

 This section describes the idealized approach to coding GlitchTip.
 You may notice inconsistencies.

-- /glitchtip - Django app configuration and select number of shared code that doesn't fit in any one Django app
+- /glitchtip - Django app configuration and select number of globally shared code such as startup scripts, pagination classes, asgi, settings, etc.
 - /apps - All Django apps go here.
 These apps follow current best practices.
 - /apps/event_ingest - Accepts new issue and transaction events
+- /apps/issue_events - Issue event API and models
+- /apps/shared - Shared code between apps.
+For example, a Schema that is shared between issue_events and event_ingest

 ### Legacy Sentry SDK Client support

 The GlitchTip core team at this time is not interested in legacy sdk client support.
 Merge requests are accepted and welcome.
-Open legacy client feature requests along with intention to implement or interest in funding development.
+Open legacy client feature requests along with the intention to implement or interest in funding development.